enzoperce35/restaurant-page/README.md

 - Generating and updating Github live preview using Webpack's bundled subfolder(dist)

 ## Reflection
-- Web pack and ES6 module is convenient to use and it has an easy to understand documentation.
+- Web pack and ES6 module are convenient to use and it has an easy to understand documentation.

 ## Project Link
 - https://www.theodinproject.com/lessons/javascript-restaurant-page